ITU-PhDClub/itu-phdclub.github.io/content/authors/kai-budrikas/_index.md

 ---
 # Display name
-title: "Sebastian Mateos Nicolajsen"
+title: "Kai Budrikas"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "sebastian-nicolajsen"
+- "kai-budrikas"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Board Member
+role: Treasurer

 # Organizations/Affiliations
 organizations: